decentralized-identity/linked-vp/spec/spec.md

 - Verifiable and machine-readable credential of the mandatory imprint page for company websites.
 - Decentralized business network of people who publicly verifiably share their educational background and work experience.
+- Replicate functionality of X.509 certificates that contain information about the issuers and holders with DIDs and Verifiable Credentials.

 ## Status of This Document